 - Two years of college preparatory mathematics means two years of high school algebra or one year of high school algebra and one year of high school geometry.
 Taking the algebra and/or geometry courses in middle or junior high school is acceptable provided they are high-school-level courses.

-- If a student is admitted to PLU with a deficiency in mathematics, that deficiency is removed by completion of approved courses as determined by the PLU math placement exam.
+- If a student is admitted to PLU with a deficiency in mathematics, that deficiency is removed after completion of approved courses as determined by the PLU math placement exam.

 Students who have not satisfied one or both of these requirements may still be admitted but must make up the deficiency as an additional degree requirement.